Alzheimer's is not a disease of old age

 Another factor that negatively affects your mental energy is chronic stress.
 This stress, often caused by comparison on social media or online bullying, creates immense pressure.
 Over time, this stress leads to inflammation in the brain, inhibiting the growth of the hippocampus and increasing vulnerability to neurodegenerative diseases such as Alzheimer’s.

-What you can do: Tips for a strong brain
+Tips for a strong brain

 In the podcast, Dr. Nehls offers practical tips on how to actively strengthen your cognitive health.
 These suggestions are easy to implement and help keep your brain fit in the long run.